Message template

 # Template definition with variables example

-We define the template below with the variables name, email, HTML escaped bio and unescaped bio.
+The following template defines the variables name, email, and HTML escaped bio.

 Template with variables Template with variables

-If we pass in the following values into the template:
+If we pass the following values into the template:

 {